 Tip: find online resources for learning computer basics

-Here are some basic resources besides the others on our Computers & Technology resources page:
+Here's a basic resource in addition to the others on our Computers & Technology resources page: